 ENGLISH tractor manufacturer JCB is always pushing the proverbial envelope to achieve the best out of its machines.

-The latest 8000 Series Fastrac is a good example of the company’s almost fussy approach to doing things better.
+And it’s latest 8000 series Fastrac is a good example of the company’s almost fussy approach to doing things better.

-The Fastrac 8330’s clever configuration is based on the traditional four-wheel suspension and high on-road speeds, unveiled in 1990.
+The Fastrac 8330’s clever configuration is based around the now traditional four-wheel suspension and high on-road speeds unveiled in 1990.

-The 8330 model, sold recently by Boekeman Machinery, Dalwallinu, to a Wubin farmer, comes with three metre (10 foot) wheel track capability, ABS braking, a new fail-safe hydraulic steering system and a 14 per cent power increase over the earlier 8310 model.
+The 8330 model, comes with three metre wheel track capability, ABS braking, a new fail-safe hydraulic steering system and a 14 per cent power increase over the earlier 8310 model.

 The CVT transmission incorporates a clutch and emergency steering pump and a wide selection of control modes.

-High range for road use offers four modes while low range for paddock work and speeds to 40 kilometres per hour offers seven modes including three for cruise control.
+High range for road use offers four modes while low range for paddock work and speeds to 40 kilometres an hour offers seven modes including three for cruise control.

-“The system can operate automatically for seamless step changes or manually to emulate a powershift drive.
+“The system can operate automatically for seamless step changes or manually to emulate a powershift drive,” Mr Staines said.

 Active traction maintains wheel grip during heavy load work and engine torque is manipulated to maintain traction and ensure stability and maximise fuel efficiency.